 Further information regarding the State Government’s response to Suicide Prevention in Victoria can be found here.

-Further information on suicide prevention activities
+For further information on suicide prevention activities contact:

 Western Victoria Primary Health Network, Mental Health Lead